NiengeDavid/celo-tenderly/README.md

 This will create a new fork of the Celo blockchain and deploy your contract to it.
 You can now use Tenderly to debug your contract on this forked chain.

-## Deploying the Smart Contract on Celo using Hardhat
+## Deploying the Smart Contract on Celo using Hardhat:

-Next, you will deploy the Token smart contract to the Celo network using Hardhat.
+Next, you will deploy the Token Smart Contract to the Celo network using Hardhat.

 1. Compile the contract by running the following command.